leechristopher722/leechristopher722.github.io/content/projects/gitlet/index.md

 ---
 title: 'Gitlet'
-date: 2023-08-14
+date: 2021-12-31
-lastmod: 2023-01-23
 draft: false
-description: 'Icon support in Congo.'
+description: 'Gitlet Project Page'
 slug: 'gitlet'
 tags: ['OOP', 'Java', 'Git']
 ---

-Gitlet is a version-control system similar to Git but designed to be simpler and smaller.
-It allows you to track changes made to your project's files over time.
+A version-control system similar to Git but designed to be simpler and smaller.

 **Key functionalities:**